Communication is essential. With your partner. With your kids. In life in general.

-We’ve all received a text that just says “OK,” leaving us to wonder exactly what tone the sender meant.
+We’ve all received a text that just says “OK,” leaving us to wonder precisely what tone the sender meant.

-That wondering comes from a lack of non-verbal cues that help us understand the nuance of what the sender means.
+The lack of “Okay clarity” is because texting (and other forms of one-way, not-in-person communication) lacks non-verbal cues that help us understand the nuance of the sender’s meaning.

-Non-verbal communication, which includes both tone and body language, make up a huge part of how we communicate.
+Non-verbal communication, which includes tone and body language, is a huge part of how we communicate.
 There are a dozen different guesses as to the exact percentage of communication that is non-verbal, but the point is: it’s a lot.

 Because of this, communicating face-to-face is often most effective.
 We know — everyone hates meetings.
-But a good meeting can actually be far more effective than an email, especially when dealing with complex or difficult topics.
+But a good meeting can be far more effective than an email, especially when dealing with complex or challenging topics.

 When face-to-face isn’t possible — because of distance, time constraints, or a global pandemic — phone or video calls are still better than email or IM.

-Any nonverbal communication you’re able to get across will go a long way toward effective communication.
+Any nonverbal communication you can get across will go a long way toward effective communication.

-Of course, there really are plenty of meetings and conversations that could have been an email.
-When you use written communication, being clear and concise becomes even more important.
+Of course, plenty of meetings and conversations could have been an email.
+When you use written communication, being clear and concise becomes even more critical.

 To help your written communication be more effective, use good formatting.
-Bullet points, subheadings, boldface, and more can all work as “nonverbal cues” in your writing.
+For example, bullet points, subheadings, boldface, and more can all work as “nonverbal cues” in your writing.

-How often do you plan your workplace communication?
+Q: How often do you plan workplace communication?

-Planning your communication isn’t just about avoiding staff frustrations, although that is an important benefit.
-It’s also about safety and the overall financial health of your company.
+Planning communication isn’t just about avoiding staff frustrations; it’s also about safety and the overall financial health of your company.

-With a little planning, you can avoid these hazards in your business.
+With a bit of planning, avoiding these hazards in your business is possible.

 How a platform like monday.com cultivates effective communication

-The most effective communication is the communication that gets everyone on the same page.
-Since monday.com is a single source of truth for all of your business operations, it’s a platform with a big impact on your team’s communication.
+The most effective communication is communication that gets everyone on the same page.
+Since monday.com is a single source of truth for all your business operations, it’s a platform with a significant impact on your team’s communication.

 monday.com is a Work OS that encompasses everything from project and task management to CRM, sales, and software development.
 Because it’s in a single platform, it’s much easier to cultivate transparency across teams and departments.

-You can Integrate Slack, Zoom, and other communication tools into your monday.com account, so there’s no switching between applications to find information.
-Chat messages and the like can be turned into tasks and actions immediately, so nothing falls through the cracks.
+Integrate Slack, Zoom, and other communication tools directly into your monday.com account — no switching between applications to find information.
+Chat messages can be turned into tasks and actions immediately, reducing the likelihood of anything falling through the cracks.

-These automations reduce errors surrounding who is assigned to what along with understanding what the next step of the project is.
-If you have an effective communication strategy in place, monday.com can help you Automate parts of it to make it even more effective.
+These automations reduce errors surrounding who is assigned to what, along with understanding the next step of the project.
+So if you have an effective communication strategy, monday.com can help you automate parts of it to make it even more effective.

-monday.com is flexible and adaptable for teams of any size, any specialty, and any location — even if you’re a remote team scattered across the world.
+monday.com is flexible and adaptable for teams of any size, specialty, and location — even if you’re a remote team scattered across the world.